Rust-Retro/RWG/README.md

 Our work stems from the values that old technology can still be useful if supported correctly and that old PC's are useful for more than just retro gaming.

 Specifically we work with platforms that are performance and memory constrained, and where existing software often has serious security issues.

+## Join In:
+### Contact us:
+You can find us in our matrix chat: [#RustRetro:matrix.org](https://matrix.to/#/#RustRetro:matrix.org)

+This room is bridged into IRC: #rust-retro on Freenode.